 Since the entire form is an HTML table, we can change its style by applying CSS to specific elements.
 First, we recommend testing the desired style on the page autoforms.cdesk.io, where you can use the appropriate text area (the one at the bottom).
 After rewriting the CSS, you must click the HTML and PDF buttons again.

-For inspiration, you can check out these additional tutorials: https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Styling_tables
+For inspiration, you can check out the additional tutorial: https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Styling_tables

 The image below shows a pre-filled example of applying CSS to an HTML table and its content.